NICMx/Jool/en/intro-xlat.md

 While this explanation might make it seem like "EAM" SIIT and "traditional" SIIT are different things, this is not the case.
 Implementations are expected to always try to translate an address based on the EAM table first, and if no mapping is found, fall back to append or remove the prefix.
 The separation was done here for illustrative purposes only.

-SIIT is defined by [RFC 6145](http://tools.ietf.org/html/rfc6145).
+SIIT is defined by [RFC 7915]({{ site.rfc-siit }}).
 The address translation hack has more ways to embed the IPv4 address not shown here, and is fully defined by [RFC 6052](http://tools.ietf.org/html/rfc6052).
 Whenever RFC 6052 is involved, it's usually convenient to also have a [DNS64](dns64.html) so users don't need to be aware of the prefix.

 [SIIT-DC](siit-dc.html) is an architecture that uses both SIIT "modes" in concert to achieve a scalable IPv4/IPv6 coexistence setup for Data Centres.